How to Compress Videos to Smaller Size in Premiere Pro

 Suggested reading => How to Compress Video Size with VLC Media Player.

 Part 3.
-General Tips for How to Export Premiere Pro Small File Size
+Tips to Export Smaller Files in Premiere Pro

-2. Go to File > Export > Selection as Project.
-This will reduce the project size by including only the parts you need.
+- Go to File → Export → Selection as Project.
+This creates a smaller project file by including only necessary media.

 7. Remove Unused Media

-2. This can be done manually or through File > Project Manager to consolidate and remove unused files.
+- You can do this manually or use Project Manager to consolidate and exclude unused files.

 Part 4.
 Video Tutorial - How to Compress Video in Premiere Pro